Premium Driving Pleasure

 Under the hood of this Mazda 6 sedan is a revamped version of Mazda’s 2.2-liter inline-4 Skyactiv-D turbo diesel engine, producing 190 hp and 450 Nm of torque, which is an increase of 15 hp and 30 Nm over its previous iteration.
 Power is sent through the front wheels via a 6-speed automatic transmission with paddle shifters.

 This powerful yet frugal diesel engine is well matched to a rigid body that handles corners beautifully.
 It’s a willing dance partner thanks to an improved electric power steering that provides better feel and response, but it attacks corners with smoothness and composure rather than all-out agility.
-It’s all deliberate, though, because after all, the Mazda 6 is a midsize sedan that caters to a crowd that seeks for long-distance comfort.
-Contributing to its long-distance comfort is its suspension, now featuring softer springs yet still manages to counteract body roll as the car goes through corners.
+It’s all deliberate, though, because the Mazda 6 2.2 diesel is a midsize sedan that caters to a crowd that seeks for long-distance comfort.
+Contributing to its long-distance comfort is its suspension, which now features softer springs.
+Yet it still manages to counteract body roll as the car goes through corners.

 Keeping you from doing anything reckless is a plethora of active safety features.
-On top of the usual airbags and electronic stability control are a set of well-calibrated and intuitive advanced driver-assist features such as lane departure warning, lane-keeping assist and blind-spot warning.
-Oddly enough, rear cross-traffic alert is not available for this 2020 diesel model, while the 360-degree camera’s resolution could be better.
+On top of the usual airbags and electronic stability control are a set of well-calibrated and intuitive advanced driver-assist features such as lane departure warning, lane-keeping assist, and blind-spot warning.
+Oddly enough, rear cross-traffic alert is not available for this 2020 diesel model and standard for the rest of the line-up.
+Lastly, while the 360-degree camera is useful, the resolution could be better.

 Pricing and Rating